scrabbletank/farhome-rules/rulesdoc.md

 #### Impale
 *5th Level*
 - **Casting Time:** 8 AP
-- **Range:** Touch
+- **Range:** touch
 - **Duration:** instant
 - **Damage Type:** Piercing

 A line of bones sprout from the ground, impaling all creatures in a 5 tile line.
 All creatures in the line make a Defense roll against your spellcasting roll.
-On fail they take 1 wound and 3 wound dice in damage and the bones impale them, restraining them in place.
+On failure they take 1 wound and 3 wound dice in damage and the bones impale them, restraining them in place.
 On success the creatures take no damage and are grappled instead.

 The bones extend 8 feet high and are permanent, blocking movement through those tiles.
 The bones have 1 wound and roll 3 superior defense dice when saving against any attack or spell.
 To free a grappled or restrained creature the bones holding that creature must be destroyed.